evidentlyai/evidently/docs/book/support/migration.md

 data_drift_report.json()
 ```

-If you want to include all the render data in the JSON output, use [parmeters to include additional information in JSON](../customization/json-dict-output.md).
+If you want to include all the render data in the JSON output, use [parameters to include additional information in JSON](../customization/json-dict-output.md).

 You can also get the output as a Python dictionary.